 Now, there's a common misconception that hemp and weed are two different plants.
 But they are simply two distinct parts of the same plant in the Cannabaceae family.
 It’s just the Indian law that differentiates between them.
 Legally, the main difference between hemp and recreational marijuana is the tetrahydrocannabinol (THC) content (cannabinoids or chemicals that are responsible for the psychoactive effects of weed)

 Despite the stigma attached to marijuana, the raw material is mostly imported from China, Europe, or Uttarakhand (the only State in India to have legalized hemp cultivation for industrial purposes).
 Hemp can be used to produce textiles, shoes, paper, rope, food, and even bioplastics.
 Hemp products are considered to be very sustainable and organic.
-For example, hemp seed oil is praised for the skin-altering benefits it has and hemp clothes are more durable and long-lasting than other artificial fabrics.
+For example, the hemp seed oil is praised for the skin-altering benefits it has and hemp clothes are more durable and long-lasting than other artificial fabrics.
 Here's a list of Indian companies that are jumping on the bandwagon of a growing hemp industry.

 1. Bombay Hemp Company (BOHECO), Mumbai